 In the development of this website, we have worked towards adding a significant number of accessibility features.
 These features complement the use of assistive technologies and help make the site usable to the broadest possible audience, everyone from those who use assistive technologies to those with a low-end browser or computer.

-For assistance with the content and function of this site or if you encounter any problems, please contact the Distance Learning Services Help Desk at (800) 500-1554 or email@example.com.
-Persons using assistive devices should contact the Resource Center for Persons with Disabilities for assistive technology assistance.
+For assistance with the content and function of this site or if you encounter any problems, please contact the Discovery Services at (517) 353-8700 or firstname.lastname@example.org.
+Persons using assistive devices should contact the Resource Center for Persons with Disabilities: Opens in a New Tab for assistive technology assistance.

 Accessible Features in Drupal Content Management System (CMS)